 California's program was the first multi-sector cap-andtrade program for greenhouse gases in North America.
 The cap-and-trade program covers nearly 85 percent of the state's total greenhouse gas emissions.
 The program initially covered electric generators and industrial plants.
-As of 2015, the program also includes distributors of transportation and heating fuels.
-California's program imposes an overall greenhouse gas emission limit that will decrease by 2 percent annually from 2013 to 2015, and by 3 percent annually from 2015 through 2020.
+Since 2015, the program has also included distributors of transportation and heating fuels.
+California's emissions trading system is expected to reduce greenhouse gas emissions from regulated entities by more than 16 percent between 2013 and 2020, and by an additional 40 percent by 2030.

 California's program builds on the lessons learned from RGGI and the EU ETS.
 Emission allowances are distributed by a mix of free allocation and quarterly auctions.
-The portion of emissions covered by free allowances varies by industry, and will decline over time.
+The portion of emissions covered by free allowances varies by industry and will decline over time.
 California's program also sets a price floor for each auction, which can be helpful in encouraging investments in emission-reducing technologies that would be undermined if allowance prices were too low.
-Starting in 2014, California and Quebec linked their cap-and-trade programs, which resulted in the first multi-sector cap-andtrade program linkage in North America.
+Starting in 2014, California and Quebec linked their cap-andtrade programs, which resulted in the first multi-sector cap-and-trade program linkage in North America.
 Offsets and allowances can be traded across the two jurisdictions.
 The partnership aims to create a gateway and framework for greater international greenhouse gas reductions.